R1-P/R1-P/README.md

 - 👋 Hi, I’m @R1-P
 - 👀 I’m interested in learning anything about cutting-edge technology within the healthcare profession.
-- 🌱 I’m currently studying Biomedical Engineering.
+- 🌱 I’m currently majoring in Biomedical Engineering.
 - 💞️ I’m looking to collaborate on projects that combines programming and healthcare.

 <!---